Reasons why health care in the U.S. is expensive

 2. Inefficacy in the Delivery of Health Care Services

 Another primary reason for the high cost of health care in the U.S. centers on the advancements in science and technology.
-Economist Arnold S. Kling explained that these developments have complicated medical procedures, thus compelling patients to pay for the different components of a particular medical case.
+Economist Arnold S. Kling explained that these developments have complicated medical procedures and have forced patients to pay for the different components of a particular medical case.

 For example, a supposed simple checkup for an undiagnosed ailment could lead to a battery of tests.
 In another example, a treatment of a disease might involve a series of therapeutic procedures and medications.
 Tests, therapies, and medications are important for diagnosing and treating a patient properly.
 However, there are several instances when some of these are plain excessive because they did not produce satisfying results.

-Central to the argument of Kling is that abundance characterizes the health care system of the U.S. He noted that the country has one of the highest ratios of specialist to general practitioners and it tends to promote the use of expensive medical procedures.
+Central to the argument of Kling is that abundance characterizes the health care system of the U.S. He noted that the country has one of the highest ratios of specialists to general practitioners.
+This tends to promote the use of expensive medical procedures.
 Furthermore, American hospitals are providing “premium medicine” characterized by specialist consultations and the use of advanced medical technologies.

 Some of the demonstrated examples of abundance in the U.S. health care system include the high prevalence of heart bypass surgery in the country that is thrice as high as in France and twice as high in the United Kingdom.
 Angioplasty is also more prevalent in the U.S. than in other developed countries.
 In addition, spending for medical imaging services has drastically increased during the last decade.